As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 Empathy vs Emotional Intelligence

-In English, the term ‘empathy’ is a neologism which combines the Greek prefix ‘en’ (in, at) and ‘pathos’ (feeling), as a translation of the term “einfuhlung” (literally ‘in feeling’ in German).
+In English, the term ‘empathy’ is a neologism that combines the Greek prefix ‘en’ (in, at) and ‘pathos’ (feeling), as a translation of the term “einfuhlung” (literally ‘in feeling’ in German).

-The term was coined by the German psychologist Theodore Lipps in the 1880s, to describe the emotional appreciation that is felt of another person’s feelings (Ioannidou & Konstantikaki, 2008).
+The term was coined by the German psychologist Theodor Lipps in the 1880s, to describe the emotional appreciation that is felt of another person’s feelings (Ioannidou & Konstantikaki, 2008).

 From this moment in history onward, numerous psychological concepts were developed, refined and altered, in a striving for scientific precision.